dsansthedsans/Dumpgame/README.md

 <p>No external files are required.</p>
 <br>
 <h1>Development History</h1>
 <p>Long ago, on November 14, 2021, I opened GameMaker for the first time, created a new project with a name I made up on the spot, and started the three-year long development of <b>"dump game"</b> <i>(as in "dumpster video game")</i>.
-I had never made a game before, had no programming knowledge whatsoever and hadn't planned literally anything.</p>
+I had never made a game before, had no programming knowledge whatsoever and hadn't planned literally anything.</p><!--"Long ago, two races ruled over Earth" from "UNDERTALE"-->
 <p>I wanted to make an UNDERTALE fangame that had <b>me and my friends as either bosses or minibosses</b>, and that took place in <b>Dumpster Friends</b>, our Discord server.</p>
 <p>I was 11 years old at the time.</p>
 <br>